TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

       The default value for the ``namespace`` element of the returned tuple has changed.
-Now an insertion-order-preserving mapping is used when the metaclass does not have a ``__prepare__`` method.
+Now an insertion-order-preserving mapping is used when the metakundi does not have a ``__prepare__`` method.

 .. seealso::

    :ref:`metaclasses`
-      Full details of the class creation process supported by these functions
+      Full details of the kundi creation process supported by these functions

    :pep:`3115` - Metaclasses in Python 3000
       Introduced the ``__prepare__`` namespace hook